basecamp/handbook/our-rituals.md

 Meeups are 1 week long.
 Most people arrive Sunday, we meet Monday through Thursday, and then we travel home on Friday.
 Everyone should come to every meet-up, but skipping one here and there is okay if you have an engagement you can’t cancel.

-It's important to note that meet-ups can be overwhelming when we're so used to working on our own and virtually.
-But meetups are also rewarding and energizing, and you'll probably find yourself looking forward to the next one within weeks of returning home.
+It’s important to note that meet-ups can be overwhelming when we’re so used to working on our own and virtually.
+But meetups are also rewarding and energizing, and you’ll probably find yourself looking forward to the next one within weeks of returning home.

 ## Mini Meetups